Nnadozie/hackerrankNotes/README.md

 ```

 Her final optimal solution is quite beautiful, optimizing mostly for space in a way that is convinces that such an optimization makes sense.

+7 [Rotate Matrix]

+Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees. (an you do this in place?

+(Page 103).

+You initially correctly reasoned or guessed that you would require O(n^2) to solve this problem.

+- however thinking about an in place solution led to considering swapping the way rows and cols are represented. in a rotation, rows become cols and cols become rows, possibly needed a reversal on some level.
+- a clock wise rotation would have been nlogn you resoned(but this is the runtime of sorting instead of reversing), so you reasoned wrongly.
+Also, an anticlockwise rotation would have been (n^2logn) you also reasoned wrongly
+- by far your best solution would have been the one where using just one int as a temporary store, you rotate each layer, char by char, one char moving to the right until all have moved right one time, and you continued concentrically inwards.
+- this last solution was somewhat similar to her solution, which she argued cannot be done faster than O(n^2) time since all elements in the matrix have to be touched.
+That said, she focused on optimizing the space usage.
+- an entirely naive space usage could go up to O(n^2) where someone just create a new matrix and copies in the values (this I now understand is a not in place solution).
+A better space usage is O(n) where rows and columns are switched one at a time (her first solution).
+The optimal solution here is something that uses O(1) space.
+A single int.

+8 [Zero Matrix]

+Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to O.

+(Page 103).

+- It seemed so easy that you completely failed to spot the error in that straight forward attempt.
+She expalains in the book.
+Naively replace as you go will lead to an entire matrix of zeros when there's even one 0.
+- Anyway, that runtime would have been O(MN) and given wrong solution.
+So?
+Here solution again optimizes on the space usage, bringing it down from O(MN) to O(max(M, N)).
+- She further optimizes to O(1) space but I don't understand that yet.